TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- So we'll have to prepare an intercosm for skinning like this
 	- And then we can just pass the generated png file paths as always
 	- In any case we'll probably port it somehow or even use another tool (?)

-- Entity types to add later once we won't break abi
-	- Plain sprited bodies but with arbitrary polygons per-entity, obviously
-	- Dynamic decorations but non-organism like, we should have a specific entity for an organism
-		- Pointless for them to be processed just like static animations

 - Gral gif is colorized yellow when neons are enabled, probably due to wrong light calculations
 	- We should probably check on windows first